BJameson42/django-start/README.md

 1. pip install docker-compose

 ## Prerequisites (run for every Django project)
-1. Delete the hidden folder ".git"
+1. Delete the hidden folder ".git" if it exists.
 1. Rename "django-start" folder to your project's name.
 1. Change the 'name' value on line 2 of pyproject.toml to your project's name.
 1. py generate_secretkey.py